AvanFabian/Diabetes/README.md

 NPC Team -
-we create a diabetes prediction website using machine learning with algorithms ****
+we create a diabetes prediction website using machine learning with algorithms linear SVC

 rename
 ``` .env.example to .env ```